The Faculty of Science and Engineering is committed to environmental sustainability within its processes, its teaching and its research.

-Alice Larkin , Professor of Climate Science and Energy Policy (Tyndall Manchester) School of Mechanical, Aerospace and Civil Engineering
+Alice Larkin , Professor of Climate Science and Energy Policy (Tyndall Manchester) Department of Mechanical, Aerospace and Civil Engineering

 Alice’s research field is climate change mitigation.
 She made a major contribution to the development of the UK’s Climate Change Act, and influenced the inclusion of aviation within the EU’s Emissions Trading Scheme.
 These contributions were delivered through her public, policy and industry engagement activities that ran in parallel to her academic research activity.

 Alice addressed policymakers parliamentary select committees not only in Westminster, but additionally in the Northern Irish Assembly in Stormont, Scottish Parliament in Edinburgh and the European Parliament in Strasbourg.
 She has addressed industry stakeholders, through invited presentations and research workshops, as well as civil society audiences through public lectures, museum events, TV, radio and print media interviews and articles.
 At the same time, she has been publishing on tackling CO2 reduction in shipping, aviation and food-systems.
 Alice's newer research on shipping is also starting to deliver impactful change beneficial to society – with an International Maritime Organisation meeting receiving a call from the Marshall Islands – the world’s third largest ship registry – for CO2 targets for shipping, based on her and colleagues analysis: http://bit.ly/1IPZt7Y.